lexibank/tlopo/out/vol1/chapter9.md

 <a id="p-281"></a>

 The verb below appears to be derived from a noun PMP/POc _&ast;kawit_ 'hook '.
-This noun bears a remarkable resemblance to PMP/POc _&ast;kawil_ 'hook, fish hook' ([Ch.8, §4](chapter8.md#s-4)), and we take it that the latter may well represent an irregular offshoot of the former at some time in the distant past.
+This noun bears a remarkable resemblance to PMP/POc _&ast;kawil_ 'hook, fish hook' (Ch.
+8, §4), and we take it that the latter may well represent an irregular offshoot of the former at some time in the distant past.

 <table>
 <tr>